Dan-Patterson/numpy_geometry/Docs/Scripts_desc.md

 <a href="url"><img src="../images/npg_io.png" align="right" height="auto" width="150" ></a>

-Some useful functions to access and document featureclass information
+Some useful functions to access and document featureclass information.

 **dtype_info(a, as_string=False)**